Estonian spies warn EU on Russian security threat

 It has also claimed that its military build-up is a reaction to Nato expansion in the region.

 "There is no war between Russia and Ukraine at all.
-These are two ... fraternal peoples," Kremlin spokesman Dmitry Peskov said on 30 January.
+These are two ... fraternal peoples," Kremlin spokesman Dmitry Peskov said in January.

-Estonia was occupied by the then Soviet until 1991 and shares a border with Russia, prompting a higher sense of threat than more Kremlin-friendly EU countries in the west, such as Austria, France, Germany, and Italy.
+Estonia was occupied by the then Soviet Union until 1991 and shares a border with Russia, creating a higher sense of alarm than in more Kremlin-friendly EU countries in the west, such as Austria, France, Germany, and Italy.

-But its intelligence service is widely reputed to have some of the best sources on Russia due to its network of contacts dating back to Soviet times.
+But Tallinn's intelligence service is reputed to have some of the best sources on Russia due to its network of human contacts dating from Soviet times.

-"Estonian services are top of the league," Jakub Kalensky, a Russia expert at the Atlantic Council, a think-tank in Washington who used to work for the EU foreign service in Brussels, said on Tuesday.
+"Estonian services are top of the league," Jakub Kalensky, a Russia expert at the Atlantic Council, a think-tank in Washington, who used to work for the EU foreign service in Brussels, said on Tuesday.